Finding your iPad Pro low on power, you put the tablet on your charger as usual. But much to your dismay, your device isn’t charging at all…

-And that’s precisely what has led you to explore the possible solutions to troubleshoot the charging issue on the iPadOS device.
+And that’s precisely what led you to explore the possible solutions to fix an iPad Pro that won’t charge.
 Take a breath, mate!
-There could be more than one reason behind the problem i.e faulty cable and software bug.
-Let’s head into the breakdown to nab the culprit!
+There could be more than one reason behind the problem (i.e., faulty cable and software bug).

 On iPad Pro With Home button: Press and hold the top button and the Home button simultaneously until the Apple logo appears.

-On iPad Pro With Face ID: Press the volume up button, press the volume down button.
+On iPad Pro With Face ID: Press the volume up button, then press the volume down button.
 After that, press and hold the top button until you see the Apple logo on the screen.

 This could well be the answer to this charging mess.
 First, turn off your tablet.
-Then use a normal toothpick to gently remove the lint that might have got stuck in the port.
+Then use a normal toothpick to gently remove any lint that might’ve gotten stuck in the port.

-For instance, the pop-up may appear if the cable is damaged or not connected to the device properly or something is preventing the cable (i.e lint or debris).
+For instance, the pop-up may appear if the cable is damaged or not connected to the device properly or if something is preventing the cable from sitting in the port correctly (i.e., lint or debris).

 If you want to buy a certified USB cable, explore our roundups:

-Solution #6: Update Software on Your iPad Pro
+6. Update software on your iPad Pro

-While it’s always better to keep the device updated, never before the iOS software update seemed so indispensable – more so because it appears to be the only answer to most problems these days.
+While it’s always better to keep the device updated, never before has the iOS software update seemed so indispensable – more so because it appears to be the only answer to many problems these days.
 So, hopefully, the solution to this problem could also be hidden inside a software update.

 - Faulty/duplicate chargers: Needless to mention, faulty and duplicate chargers are the major culprits behind the charging problem.
 From a safety perspective, it’s always better to use a certified charger.

 - Software bug: At times, it’s none other than buggy software that prevents a device from charging normally.
-As outlined above, the software update is the better way to get rid of such bugs.
+As outlined above, the software update is the best way to get rid of such bugs.